AdBol05/mepper/README.md

 # index.js
-(work in progress) Should convert a midi file to a json, which will be used by firmware. based on midi-timing by kevin-roak: https://github.com/kevin-roark/midi-timing
+(work in progress) Should convert a midi file to a json, which will be used by firmware.
+Based on midi-timing by kevin-roak: https://github.com/kevin-roark/midi-timing

 # firmware.js
 Firmware is meant for a raspberry pi.
 Rotates motor according to data from json file.